aaleino/todoman/README.md

 # Todo manager

 This program makes todo lists easily readable and editable and helps to divide tasks into subtasks.
-It also tracks the time spent on each task.
+It also tracks the time spent on each task and can be used to write small notes.
 This is an experimental hobby project that is under construction.

 Demo
 ====